elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 end
 ```

-With this we are almost finishing our tour about Elixir modules.
+With this we have almost finished our tour of Elixir modules.
 The last topic to cover is module attributes.

 ## Understanding Aliases